University of Wisconsin Stout | Wisconsin's Polytechnic University

-This course is an approved elective in the Master of Science in Education online degree program and is the fourth in a series of five required courses for individuals pursuing the Graduate Certificate in E-Learning and Online Teaching.
+This course is an approved elective in the Master of Science in Education online degree program and is the introductory course in the E-Learning and Online Teaching Graduate Certificate.

 Lehmann, Kay and Lisa Chamberlin (2009).
 Making the Move to eLearning: Putting Your Course Online.
 Rowman & Littlefield Education Publishers.
 (Paperback) ISBN-13: 978-1-60709-041-0.